 Additionally, an important step that goes along with checking utilization is to ensure that you clean up any unused instances.
 Often, an instance is made as part of a test and then ‘orphaned’ or forgotten about.

 After you have gone through the metrics, you should have a clearer picture of whether you need things like more CPU capacity, more memory, etc.

 Decide if you need to enable multi-AZ deployment.
 Depending on SLA and availability requirements, as well as whether you’re deploying your application into a crucial stage, enabling this feature might be important, but it will increase your costs.

 Choosing the correct instance type is critical, so spend the extra time analyzing your personal needs to determine the best match.

 As you can probably tell, calculating AWS RDS cost is not the easiest thing in the world.
-It requires in-depth knowledge of your specific business needs, but also very serious analysis of several metrics, as well as the knowledge of pricing options and how to manage them.
+It requires in-depth knowledge of your specific business needs, but also very serious analysis of several metrics, as well as the knowledge of AWS cost optimization practices, pricing options and how to manage them.

 At Logicata, we’ve helped many clients navigate these choices—our experts can offer you the guidance you need to select the right AWS RDS database for your business needs.
 Check out our AWS Managed Services or book a discovery call today to find out how Logicata can help you on your cloud journey.